Stichtite: Meanings, Properties, and Uses

 Stichtite is an incredibly soft gemstone, usually ranging from 1.5 to 2 on the Mohs hardness scale, which is only slightly harder than talc.
 It’s also surprisingly flexible but won’t correct its shape if bent, instead staying in the new position.
 As a result, it’s usually not considered a facetable stone.
 Instead, most are used to create cabochons, beads, or similar polished gems.

-When it comes to coloring, stichtite usually ranges between a light pink to a rosy pink and a relatively deep purple.
+When it comes to colouring, stichtite usually ranges between a light pink to a rosy pink and a relatively deep purple.
 The shades may vary from somewhat muted to vibrant, as well.
-The color of the streak tends to be either white or pale lilac.
+The colour of the streak tends to be either white or pale lilac.

 In its natural state, stichtite is more commonly found in masses, not well-defined crystals.
 Overall, that’s uncommon when compared to other carbonate minerals where forming as crystals is the norm.